wp-plugins/real-sticky/readme.txt

 1. Upload the "Real Sticky" folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Creat a page and add a text(anything)
+3. Creat a "Page" and add a text(anything)
-4. Do page name-title(not URL) "Real Sticky" (this is important)
+4. Goto "Real Sticky Options" tab and set-up "Page Title"
 5. Done

 == Frequently Asked Questions ==
 not yet

 == Screenshots ==
-1. Just name it "Real Sticky" thats it.
+1. Page Title.
+2. Options.

 == Upgrade Notice ==
 not yet

 == Changelog ==

+= 1.2.1 =
+* Added a "Page Name/Title" select option

 = 1.2.0 =
 * Added a CSS control